tombenke/wsgw/README.md

 The file contains an array of message entries, where each entry can contain the following properties:

 - `delay`: Delay in milliseconds, to wait before sending the actual message.
-(NOT IMPLEMENTED YET)
+  The delay is relative to the previous sending.
-- `message`: The message object.
+- `message`: The message object, to send.
 - `file`: The name of the file, that contains the message.
+First it loads from the file, then sends it.

 ## References